Skip to main content

 Connecting Your WordPress Site

-Once the necessary plugins have been installed, open the .env.local file you created earlier, it should look something like this:
+Once the required plugins have been installed and activated properly, open the .env.local file you created earlier.
+It should look something like this:

 # Your WordPress site URL